mlochbaum/BQN/implementation/vm.md

 The **SETN**, **SETU**, and **SETM** instructions set a value for a reference.
 If the reference is to a variable, they simply set its value.
 For a reference list, the value needs to be destructured.
 It must be a list of the same length, and each reference in the reference list is set to the corresponding element of the value list.

 **SETM** additionally needs to get the current value of a reference.
 For a variable reference this is its current value (with an error if it's not defined yet); for a reference list it's a list of the values of each reference in the list.

+### Namespaces: FLDO FLDM NSPM RETD

+A *namespace* is the collection of variables in a particular scope, along with an association mapping some exported *symbols* (case- and underscore-normalized strings) to a subset of these.
+It can be represented using a frame for the variables, plus the variable name list and mask of exported variables from that block's properties in the bytecode. **RETD** finishes executing the block and returns the namespace for that execution.

+The variable name list is split into a program-level list of names and a list of indices into these names: within-program field accesses can be done with the indices only while cross-program ones must use names.
+One way to check whether an access is cross-program is to compare the accessor's program-level name list with the one for the accessed namespace as references or pointers.
+Then a lookup should be performed as appropriate.
+A persistent lookup table is needed to make this efficient.

+**FLDO** reads a field from a namespace.
+The parameter `I` is a program-level identifier index for this field.
+The VM must ensure that the field is exported, possibly by leaving unexported identifiers out of the namespace's lookup table. **FLDM** does the same but pushes a reference to the field, to be modified by assignment.

+**NSPM** is used for aliased assignment such as `⟨a‿b⇐c⟩←ns`.
+It tags a reference with a namespace field, identified with a program-level index.
+A value assigned to the tagged reference must be a namespace.
+The relevant field is extracted, and then stored in the original reference.

 ## Runtime